-The data is generally stored on the SQL Server held within the secure network.
-You are able to use the Microsoft SQL Server Management Studio application from the virtual desktops to browse and query the various datasets that you have access to.
+The CPRD data is stored on the SQL Server held within the network.
+You are able to use the Microsoft SQL Server Management Studio (SSMS) application from the virtual desktops to browse and query the various datasets that you have access to.